History of football in India: 2013–present: The rise of Indian football

 In 2013, a brand new competition called the Indian Super League was started.
 The first star-filled season was won by Kolkata club ATK.
 In 2016, Mohun Bagan AC became the first Indian club to qualify for the second round of AFC Champions League Qualifier, when they defeated the Tampine Rovers FC of Singapore on 27 January 2016.
-While also in 2016, Bengaluru FC became the only indian team to play in an AFC competition final, as they played in AFC cup 2016 final against Al-quwa al-jawiya in an losing effort.
+While also in 2016, Bengaluru FC became the only indian team to play in an AFC competition final, as they played in AFC cup 2016 final against Al-quwa al-jawiya in a losing effort.

 The 2017 FIFA U-17 World Cup was hosted by India.

 The Indian Women's League was planned since 2014 and got established in 2016, with the first season held in Cuttack.
 The league was India's first professional football league for women, following the Senior Women's National Football Championship started in 1991.
 Since 2019–20, the champions are playing in the AFC Women's Club Championship, the top tier women's club football competition in Asia.

 Asian Premier Futsal Championship was held from 2016 to 2017 as Premier Futsal, featuring Paul Scholes, Falcão, Ronaldinho, Cafu, Míchel Salgado, Hernán Crespo, and Ryan Giggs as marquee players.

-In 2021, the Indian Super League was given the premier divison status over I-league, and with that FC Goa were able to play in the 2021 AFC champions league and also hosted all the matches for the tournaments group stage.
+In 2021, the Indian Super League was given the premier division status over I-league, and with that FC Goa were able to play in the 2021 AFC champions league and also hosted all the matches for the tournaments group stage.
 India had the direct spot in the AFC champions league from 2021 until 2023.

 From 1975 until 1991, the administration of the game was in the hands of the Women's Football Federation of India (WFFI), which comes under the Asian Ladies' Football Confederation (ALFC) that had recognition from neither FIFA nor AFC.
 Indian team earn its first massive international massive success in SAFF competitions, winning the SAFF Women's Championship four times in a row.
 Additionally, they won two gold medals at South Asian Games.

 In August 2022, FIFA announced that “The Bureau of the FIFA Council unanimously decided to suspend the All India Football Federation (AIFF) with immediate effect due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes.”
 11 days later FIFA lifted the suspension imposed on the All India Football Federation (AIFF), that allowed the 2022 FIFA U-17 Women's World Cup to go ahead as planned.
 Several new competitions including Futsal Club Championship, beach soccer, minifootball, and seven-a-side football leagues were created, as well as creation/revival of national futsal, women's futsal, F7, minifootball, and beach soccer teams.